 A dose of MMR vaccine is usually given to children aged 12-13 months.
 A second dose is usually given as a preschool booster.
-The MMR vaccine is very safe and is not linked with autism or bowel diseases.
+The MMR vaccine is safe and protects against illnesses which have the potential to lead to complications which can be very serious.

 What does MMR mean?